Northeast governors slow to embrace regional climate pact

 Among the pact’s opponents is Americans for Prosperity, the advocacy group founded by the billionaire Koch brothers.
 The group’s New Hampshire chapter came out against the TCI the same day as Sununu, calling the initiative a top-down government mandate that would “punish hardworking Granite Staters.”

-Supporters of the TCI said the fears over gas prices are overblown and ignore the initiative’s potential benefits.
+Supporters of the initiative said the fears over gas prices are overblown and ignore the agreement’s potential benefits.

 “Personally I think this is political grandstanding,” said Timmons Roberts, a professor of environmental studies at Brown University.
 “This is the incremental change, it would be over 12 years.
 This is just using a well-meaning effort as a whipping boy.”